+Industry Development

-Industry Development Performance & Composition of New Mexico's Industries
+Performance & Composition of New Mexico's Industries

-In the years between the Great Recession and the COVID-19 pandemic, New Mexico's economy grew by 13% and its labor market added 55,000 jobs.
+In the years between the Great Recession and the end of the COVID-19 pandemic, New Mexico's economy grew by 8.1%.
 Although economic growth has been steady, it has not kept pace with growth in peer states and in the United States as a whole (see Figure 16).
-New Mexico's annual GDP growth was 1% between 2010 and 2019 (prior to the pandemic), while national annual GDP growth averaged 4%.
+New Mexico's annual GDP growth was .62% between 2010 and 2022 (prior to the pandemic), while national annual GDP growth averaged 2.2%.
 All of New Mexico's peer states experienced faster annual growth, from Nevada (2%) to Utah (4%).